urbit/urbit.org-reloaded/content/overview/people-history.md

 **2023**

 The Urbit Foundation takes over core development of Urbit and organizes the Volcano Summit, a conference for Urbit developers in El Salvador.
-Later in the year, [Assembly Lisboa](https://www.youtube.com/playlist?list=PLYGEMSwLguIF9wPzEoBr_MV3qR_mFSfXy) is our biggest event yet, drawing developers, projects, writers,artists, and Urbit enthusiasts from all over the world.
+Later in the year, [Assembly Lisboa](https://www.youtube.com/playlist?list=PLYGEMSwLguIF9wPzEoBr_MV3qR_mFSfXy) is our biggest event yet, drawing developers, projects, writers, artists, and Urbit enthusiasts from all over the world.

 **The Future**